-Resolution:

-This sets the display resolution of the video stream.
-If the Resolution is different than the Sensor Output size, the video will be shrunk or enlarged to the Resolution size you set here.
+Resolution: This sets the display resolution of the video stream.
+If the Resolution is different than the Sensor Output size. the video will be shrunk or enlarged to the Resolution size you set here.
 FPS: This sets the target number of frames per second (FPS) for the video stream.
-Higher framerates will provide smoother video.

-bps: This sets the target bitrate of the video stream.
+Higher framerates will provide smoother video. bps: This sets the target bitrate of the video stream.
 Higher bitrates will provide better quality video.
 When the Encode Type is set to MJPEG, you cannot change the bps setting.
 Also, available bps settings may change depending on what the Encode Type, Sensor Output, Resolution, and FPS settings are set to.

 JPEG Quality: This sets the JPEG quality of any manual snapshots you take when this video profile is selected.
 RTSP URL: This setting allows you to set a suffix for your camera's RTSP URL, so you can view your camera's video with this video profile's settings.
 For example, if you enter "mpeg4" as your RTSP URL setting and your camera's IP is 192.160.0.30, you can view your camera's video with these settings through 192.160.0.20/mpeg4.
 Note: Video Profile 3 is always set to MJPEG as the Encode Type to ensure that at least one of the Video Profiles are viewable by non-IE browsers.
 Video Profile 4 is for mobile devices only, and always uses MPEG-4 as the Encode Type.
+Night Mode: Night mode allows the camera to use a longer shutter speed when the camera is in a low-light environment.
+If the camera is in an area where there is sufficient lighting, Night Mode will not affect the video stream.
+Enable Night Mode: Check this box to enable Night Mode.
+Shutter: This sets the longest shutter speed Night Mode will use when Night Mode is enabled and the camera is viewing a low-light scene.
 Enable Speaker: Checking this box will enable you to send audio to an external speaker (not included) attached to the external speaker jack of your camera.
 This will allow you to speak with another person through your camera.
 Volume: This sets the volume level of the external speaker.
 Enable Microphone: Checking this box will enable you to listen to audio picked up by the camera's microphone.
 This will allow you to hear what is happening near your camera.
 Volume: This sets the volume level of the incoming audio.
 Note: Higher frame size, frame rate and bit rates will give you better video quality, but they will also require more network bandwidth.
 For best viewing results on a mobile phone, we suggest setting the frame rate to 5 fps and bit rate to 20 Kbps.
 After making any changes, click the Save Settings button to save your changes, or click the Don't Save Settings button to discard your changes.

-Motion Detection

-This option allows you to set up Motion Detection on your IP camera.
+Motion Detection This option allows you to set up Motion Detection on your IP camera.
 In order to use motion detection you must first check the Enable Video Motion checkbox.
 You can then click on the video window and draw motion detection zones by clicking and dragging your mouse.
 Red areas indicate areas that will be monitored for motion.
+The camera also has a PIR sensor which is used to detect motion using a special infrared sensor.
+PIR is good at detecting motion from live subjects such as people and animals.
+D-Link Enable PIR: Click this box to enable the PIR sensor.

-Enable Video Motion:

-Click this box to enable video motion
+Enable Video Motion: Click this box to enable video motion detection.

-detection.